Ahmet Kaplan

 Ahmet Kaplan (born 1 January 2002) is a Turkish wheelchair tennis player who competes in the quad class of international level events.

 Career

 2022

 Kaplan started his wheelchair tennis career competing in the quad category in 2022.
 He won attention for his performance at tournaments organized by the Turkish Physically Disabled Sports Federation (Türkiye Bedensel Engelliler Spor Federasyonu, TBESF).

-He ranked second in the singles event of the Tenis Akıncılar Qualifying Tournament, and became champion in the doubles event at the International Aspendos Open in Antalya.
+He ranked second in the singles event of the Tenis Akıncılar Qualifying Tournament, and became champion in the doubles event at the International Aspendos Open in Antalya, Turkey.
 Moreover, he won the gold medal in the doubles event at the TBESF Open Tournament, took the silver medal in the doubles event of the International Antalya Open Tournament the same year.

 With his performance, he rose from the 76th place to 53rd in the world ranking.

 2023

 He participated at the Johor Open 2023 Tennis Tournament in Malesia.

 He took part at the 2023 US Open – Men's Wheelchair Tennis.
 He lost the first round match in the quad singles event to Dutch Sam Schröder.
 He and his teammate Uğur Altınel lost the quarter-final match in the quad doubles event against Tomáš Masaryk from Slovakia and Brazilian Ymanitu Silva.

 He won the bronze medal in the quad singles event of the 2023 European Para Championships in Rotterdam, Netherlands.